19 Apr The Biggest Mistake Most (In)Frequent Flyers Make

 A: There are quite a few ways to get to your first award flight a bit faster.

 And it always makes sense to look out for different partner offers.
 Be it a hotel stay, car rental, insurance services, or just shopping online.
-Airlines come together with different companies and offer clients a discount and a certain amount of miles for using different kinds of services.
+Airlines partner with different companies and offer clients a discount and a certain amount of miles for using different kinds of services.
 This goes for both, whilst being on the road, and when you’re at home.

 Q: What is the best value I could get for my frequent flyer miles?

 A: When you redeem your miles for an award flight you usually still need to pay some taxes and surcharges, and these surcharges are about same for any class of service.
-So the best flight to use your award points on would be an international business/first class flight with lie flat seats.
+So the best flight to use your award points on would be an international business/first class flight with lie-flat seats.
 You would need just 1,5-3 times more miles compared to an economy flight, whereas in cash the price difference is often 5-10 times!

 Another way to use your miles and do it in a wise way is to use them for last minute or one-way flights when the actual cash prices are sky high.